-- Proceedings will be prompt, fair and impartial. - Proceedings will be conducted by officials who receive, at minimum, annual training on issues related to sexual assault, domestic violence, dating violence and/or stalking, and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability. - A hearing examiner's or committee's finding of misconduct will be based on a preponderance of the evidence standard.

-- The complainant will have the same opportunity as the respondent to have others present during a disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the support person of their choice. - University of Wisconsin La Crosse will not limit the choice of support person or presence of support person for either the respondent or the complainant in any meeting or institutional disciplinary proceeding; however the University of Wisconsin La Crosse may establish restrictions regarding the extent to which the support person may participate in the proceedings that apply equally to both parties. - The complainant and respondent will receive simultaneous notification of: - 1.
+- Proceedings will be prompt, fair and impartial. - Proceedings will be conducted by officials who receive, at minimum, annual training on issues related to sexual assault, domestic violence, dating violence and/or stalking, and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability. - A hearing examiner's or committee's finding of misconduct will be based on a preponderance of the evidence standard. - The complainant will have the same opportunity as the respondent to have others present during a disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the support person of their choice. - University of Wisconsin La Crosse will not limit the choice of support person or presence of support person for either the respondent or the complainant in any meeting or institutional disciplinary proceeding; however the University of Wisconsin La Crosse may establish restrictions regarding the extent to which the support person may participate in the proceedings that apply equally to both parties. - The complainant and respondent will receive simultaneous notification of: - 1.
 The result of any institutional disciplinary proceeding that arises from an allegation of sexual assault, domestic violence, dating violence and/or stalking. - 2.
 University of Wisconsin La Crosse procedures for the complainant and respondent to appeal the result, if available. - 3.
 Any change to the result. - 4.
 When the result becomes final. - Proceedings will be completed with reasonably prompt timeframes and will include a process that allows for extension of the frames for good cause with written notice to the complainant and respondent of the delay and reason for delay. - The complainant and respondent will be provided timely notice of any meeting at which the respondent or complainant or both may be present. - The complainant, respondent, and appropriate officials will be provided timely and equal access to any information that will be used during informal and formal disciplinary meetings and hearings. - Proceedings will be conducted by officials who do not have a conflict of interest or bias for or against the complainant or respondent.

-More information regarding employee discipline can be found at on UWL's Sexual Misconduct/Title IX at https://www.uwlax.edu/info/sexual-misconduct/, UWL's Equity and Affirmative Action website at https://www.uwlax.edu/info/sexual-misconduct/, UWL's Equity and Affirmative Action website at https://www.uwlax.edu/info/sexual-misconduct/, UWL's Equity and Affirmative Action website at https://www.uwlax.edu/equity/, or by visiting the Office of Human Resources located at 144 Graff Main Hall.
+More information regarding employee discipline can be found on UWL's Sexual Misconduct/Title IX website, UWL's Equity and Affirmative Action website, or by visiting the Office of Human Resources located at 144 Graff Main Hall.

-UWS Chapter 4, Wis.
+Emergency UWS Chapter 4, Wis.
 Admin.
-Code: Procedures for Dismissal of Faculty

-UWS 4.01 Dismissal for Cause
+Code: Procedures for Dismissal of Faculty UWS 4.01 Dismissal for Cause

-- (1) Any faculty member having tenure may be dismissed only by the board and only for just cause and only after due notice and hearing.
+(1) Any faculty member having tenure may be dismissed only by the board and only for just cause and only after due notice and hearing.
 Any faculty member having a probationary appointment may be dismissed prior to the end of his/her term of appointment only by the board and only for just cause and only after due notice and hearing.
-A decision not to renew a probationary appointment or not to grant tenure does not constitute a dismissal. - (2) A faculty member is entitled to enjoy and exercise all the rights and privileges of a United States citizen, and the rights and privileges of academic freedom as they are generally understood in the academic community.
+A decision not to renew a probationary appointment or not to grant tenure does not constitute a dismissal.

+- (2) A faculty member is entitled to enjoy and exercise all the rights and privileges of a United States citizen, and the rights and privileges of academic freedom as they are generally understood in the academic community.
 This policy shall be observed in determining whether or not just cause for dismissal exists.
-The burden of proof of the existence of just cause for a dismissal is on the administration.
+The burden of proof of the existence of just cause for a dismissal is on the administration. - (3) Faculty dismissal for cause and lesser discipline based on allegations of Title IX misconduct as defined in UWS 4.12 shall be governed by UWS 4.11 to UWS 4.24.
+UWS 4.01 to UWS 4.10 shall not apply to faculty dismissal based on Title IX misconduct.